Here’s the news stand for the nvidia-inst app.

 Note that new GPUs should use the open source version, and slightly older need the closed source version.

-And if you want to control which one to choose, use options --open
+And if you want to control which one to choose, use options --open or

 Please report if you experience any issue with the latest version. ![]()

-Note also that a yesterday’s bugfix corrects the behavior of option --prime
+Note also that a yesterday’s bugfix corrects the behavior of option --prime.

 More info with command: nvidia-inst --help